|Aug 17, 2017|

 - Chief Financial Officer: Hua Zhong

-- General Counsel & Compliance Officer: Wei Chen
+- Executive VP, General Counsel & Compliance Officer: Wei Chen

 - China State-Owned Assets Supervision & Admn Commission(64.4%)